cenixeriadev/ImageProcessing/SECURITY.md

 - We'll keep you updated as we work on a fix
 - Once the vulnerability is addressed, we'll credit you (if desired) when we disclose the issue

-## Security Best Practices for Developers

-If you're contributing to Iconizer, please follow these security practices:

-1. Keep dependencies updated
-2. Do not commit credentials or sensitive configuration to the repository
-3. Follow secure coding practices for C# and WPF applications
-4. Use parameterized queries when interacting with any data stores
-5. Handle file system operations securely to prevent path traversal attacks

-Thank you for helping keep Iconizer secure!
+Thank you for helping keep this project secure!